 HIGH RESOLUTION SPECTROGRAPHS

-HR spectrographs must accomodate 2,084 spectra within a wavelenght range from 360 to 900 nm, as delivered by 0.8″ diameter fibers.
-A three-arm design is condidered and the wavelenght range is divided into three wavelenght windows, one per arm.
+HR spectrographs must accomodate 2,084 spectra within a wavelength range from 360 to 900 nm, as delivered by 0.8″ diameter fibers.
+A three-arm design is considered and the wavelength range is divided into three segments, one per arm.